-Stress and Scenario Testing (SST) in relation to the Company is an element of the wider Risk Management Framework, providing insight into key risk exposures and dependencies of the Company; considering resilience of potential changes to these exposures and dependencies; and anticipating a range of possible outcomes.
-The evaluation of the potential impacts on the Company's SII capital and liquidity positions enables the Company to identify and prepare for appropriate ways to mitigate and/or manage the realisation of such impacts.
+Stress and Scenario Testing in relation to the Company is an element of the wider Group's Risk Management Framework, providing insight into key risk exposures and dependencies of the Company; considering resilience of potential changes to these exposures and dependencies; and anticipating a range of possible outcomes.
+The evaluation of the potential impacts on the Company's Solvency II capital and liquidity positions enables the Company to identify and prepare for appropriate ways to mitigate and/or manage the realisation of such impacts.

-The Company carries out a range of stress (where one risk factor, such as interest rates, is assumed to vary) and scenario (where combinations of risk factors are assumed to vary) tests to evaluate their impact on the business and to enable identification of plausible management actions to mitigate such impacts.
+Stress and Scenario Testing includes a range of stress (where one risk factor, such as interest rates, is assumed to vary) and scenario (where combinations of risk factors are assumed to vary) tests to evaluate their impact on the business and to enable identification of plausible management actions to mitigate such impacts.